-Angie Estes, poetry, is the author of four books, most recently Tryst (Oberlin College Press, 2009), which was selected as one of two finalists for the 2010 Pulitzer Prize.
-Her previous book, Chez Nous, also from Oberlin, appeared in 2005.
+Angie Estes, poetry, is the author of five books, most recently Enchantée (Oberlin College Press, 2013), winner of the 2015 Kingsley Tufts Poetry Prize and the Audre Lorde Poetry Prize.
+Her previous book, Tryst (Oberlin College Press, 2009), was selected as one of two finalists for the 2010 Pulitzer Prize.
 Her second book, Voice-Over (Oberlin College Press, 2002), won the 2001 FIELD Poetry Prize and was also awarded the 2001 Alice Fay di Castagnola Prize from the Poetry Society of America.
 Her first book, The Uses of Passion (1995), was the winner of the Peregrine Smith Poetry Prize.
-Her fifth collection of poems, Enchantée, will be published by Oberlin in the fall of 2013.

 The recipient of many awards, including a Guggenheim Fellowship, a Pushcart Prize and the Cecil Hemley Memorial Award from the Poetry Society of America, she has received fellowships, grants, and residencies from the National Endowment for the Humanities, the National Endowment for the Arts, the Woodrow Wilson Foundation, the American Academy in Rome, the California Arts Council, the MacDowell Colony, and the Ohio Arts Council.
 Estes received her Ph.D. and M.A. in English from the University of Oregon and was for several years Professor of American Literature and Creative Writing at California Polytechnic State University, San Luis Obispo.
 Most recently, she has taught creative writing at Oberlin College, at University of Illinois, Urbana-Champaign, and at The Ohio State University.

 - Reading by Angie Estes (Tuesday, July 28, 2015)